danny1000008/bond/README.md

 # bond.py
+Defines classes for generic fixed-income bonds, US Treasury bonds, and US Treasury futures.

+## Motivation
+1. I wanted to build a project to develop my skills as a software developer.
+2. I noticed that there wasn't any way to see the "basket" of US Treasury securities that are deliverable into a US Treasury futures contract, outside of a Bloomberg terminal, or other high-priced market data applications.

+## Getting Started

 ## Bond, US Treasury, and US Treasury futures classes

+## How to install dependencies
+pip install -r requirements.txt

+## How to run the program
+python main.py

+## How to run tests
+no tests yet

 ### 1. Bond - class that defines a coupon-paying, fixed-income bond, with
       A. Properties